Realme sells 15 mn handset in 1st yr of operation, targets to double it in 2020

 Chinese handset maker Realme has become the fastest-growing smartphone brand in India, selling 15 million handsets in the very first year of its operations and is targeting to double the sales next year, its CEO Madhav Sheth said.
 Realme, which began as an Oppo sub-brand in May 2018, was promptly spun off into a standalone entity and is now taking on bigger rival Xiaomi with similar price points and segments of Rs 7,000-20,000 phones.

 Unlike other Chinese players like Vivo and Oppo, which are offline-focussed with investments in channel marketing and offline distribution, Realme aped the strategy of the market leader closely and focussed on online from the start.
-Sheth, who founded the company together with BBK Group, said Realme is ranked seventh fastest growing smartphone brand globally.
+Sheth, who founded the company together with BBK Group founder Sky Li, said Realme is ranked seventh fastest-growing smartphone brand globally.

 Realme had 3.1 per cent market share in the third quarter of 2018.
 Starting from India, today Realme is present in 20 markets including China, Southeast Asia, Russia, Europe, he said.